-With powerful quantum computers coming, much of our cryptography will no longer be secure.
-This means our data and communication will no longer be protected.
+With the advent of powerful quantum computers, much of our cryptography will become insecure, leaving our data and communication unprotected and vulnerable.
 The scale of required changes is both complex and extensive.
-This is why all (government) organisations and IT suppliers must start preparing now to mitigate the risks of quantum technology for cryptography ahead of time.
+This is why all government organisations and IT suppliers need to start preparing now to mitigate the risks quantum technology poses to cryptography.

 In this file